 Let’s assume—with maybe a rare few exceptions—that just goes away…What replaces it?
 And by that, I mean, who pays for what replaces it?”

-Poniewozik shares “a few thoughts” on all this— including that, like with fiction writing, but for “a lucky few” journalists, the rest of us will get other “day jobs” — and suggests that “anybody who cares about journalism should at least be taking a cold-eyed, honest look at [these possibilities], and thinking about what they would mean” and “what do we gain” and “what do we lose.”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Poniewozik shares “a few thoughts” on all this— including that, like with fiction writing, but for “a lucky few” journalists, the rest of us will get other “day jobs” — and suggests that “anybody who cares about journalism should at least be taking a cold-eyed, honest look at [these possibilities], and thinking about what they would mean” and “what do we gain” and “what do we lose.”Liz Cox Barrett is a writer at CJR.